+Hot cross bun season is well and truly here, and we couldn’t be more ecstatic.
 As the cooler weather sets in, nothing brings us more joy than biting into a warm, toasted bun smothered to the max with butter.
-Whether you prefer juicy fruit or decadent chocolate, we've done the hard work for you and found the best buns in the West.
+Whether you prefer juicy fruit, decadent chocolate, or something even more exotic, there's a bunned beauty for you to enjoy,

 Chez Jean Claude

 Chez Jean Claude in Subiaco and West Leederville is back at the hot cross bun game and thank goodness for that.
 Filled with raisins, currants and a good dose of cinnamon, these little buns of deliciousness are the perfect vessel for a good slathering of butter.
 Plus, if you buy five you get one for free.

 Dunn and Walton